-Women who want to give birth naturally are advised by healthcare providers to take up prenatal yoga, as it has been proven clinically that this type of light exercise prepares and strengthens cardiovascular capacity and prepares a body for birth.
+Women who want to give birth naturally are advised to take up prenatal yoga.
+It has been proven clinically that this type of light exercise prepares and strengthens cardiovascular capacity and prepares a body for birth.

 Pregnancy can be tough for some women and exercise programs like prenatal yoga provide relief from conditions such as high blood pressure, gestational diabetes, and pressure on sciatic nerves.
 It also reduces back discomfort, a common occurrence amongst women with an inflexible body.

 Once your doctor gives you the green light for mild exercises, you can prepare your body to give birth with prenatal yoga that includes slow and gentle stretching of muscles, rotation of joints and breathing exercises.
 If you continue with these yoga practices for a few months or even a few weeks, you will experience several benefits: such as better functioning of the heart and a well-regulated nervous system.

 The typical asanas recommended during pregnancy are:

 Pigeon - helps to gently prepare the hip bones to widen during birth